 In 2008, she felt she had the competence and confidence to fullfill a life-long dream and established Spirit Horse.

-She longs to see the day when all horse people embrace equine psychology, behavior and comunication and abandon fear, intimidation and mechanical devices.
+She longs to see the day when all horse people embrace equine psychology, behavior and comunication as the way to have success with horses.

 Susan has been a lifelong lover of horses.
 After moving to Wisconsin in 1999, she worked for five years at a boarding stable, doing chores in exchange for dressage lessons.